Rusickk1995/linera-poker/README.md

 ## Usage Examples

-Below are practical examples of how to use the engine.
+Below are high-level examples of how to embed the engine into your own code.

----
+> Note: actual type names or module paths may evolve – refer to the latest source as the single source of truth.

-### 1. Single-table hand example
+### Single-Table Hand Example

 ```rust
 use poker_engine::domain::chips::Chips;